 The Chalked Floor design for under the military uniforms as part of The Regency Wardrobe:

-Under the uniforms in the back drawing room I was planning for something a bit different.
+Under the uniforms in the back drawing room I wanted something a bit different.
 Firstly I thought of a Regency era border area (such as this one):

-I imagined my two uniformed mannequins standing in the top corners of this pattern from the time and saw the possibility of us drawing waves inside it to represent the importance of the navy at and until this period.
+First of all I imagined my two uniformed mannequins standing in the top corners of this pattern from the time and saw the possibility of drawing waves inside it to represent the importance of the navy, just before and during the Regency.
 This bought to mind the image of Hokusaki's famous wave painting so I researched the dates of his work.
 They were perfect.
 He was a contemporary of this time.

 "Born: supposedly 31 October 1760 Edo (present-day Tokyo), Japan Died: 10 May 1849 (aged 88)